syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.NETCORE/save-pdf-file/to-azure-active-directory.md

 ---
 layout: post
-title: Load PDF from AAD in EJ2 ASP.NET MVC PDF Viewer | Syncfusion
+title: Save PDF To AAD in EJ2 ASP.NET Core PDF Viewer | Syncfusion
-description: Learn here all about How to Load Pdf From AAD in ASP.NET MVC PDF Viewer component of Syncfusion Essential JS 2 and more.
+description: Learn here all about How to Save Pdf To AAD in ASP.NET Core Pdfviewer component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
-control: Load PDF from AAD
+control: PDF Viewer
 publishingplatform: ##Platform_Name##
 documentation: ug
 ---

-# Load PDF From Azure Active Directory in Viewer
+# Save PDF To Azure Active Directory in Viewer

 ### **Overview**